Birthday attack: Mathematics

 As an example, if a 64-bit hash is used, there are approximately 1.8×10^19 different outputs.
 If these are all equally probable (the best case), then it would take 'only' approximately 5 billion attempts (5.38×10^9) to generate a collision using brute force.
-This value is called birthday bound and for n-bit codes it could be approximated as 2n/2.
-Other examples are as follows:
+This value is called birthday bound and it could be approximated as 2l/2, where l is the number of bits in H. Other examples are as follows: